Sergio Kindle: 2012 season

 On October 20, 2012, the Ravens waived Kindle to make room for outside linebacker Terrell Suggs, who had spent the first six weeks on the Physically Unable to Perform (PUP) list.
 On October 22, 2012, Kindle was signed to the Ravens practice squad.
 On January 7, 2013, he was released from the team.
+Though he'd been waived by the time the game was played, as a member of the team for part of the season he was awarded a Super Bowl ring when the Ravens won Super Bowl XLVII.

 Personal life

 Kindle was born in Los Angeles and moved to Texas shortly after he was born.
 His father played semi-pro football in Dallas, Texas.

 On July 28, 2007, at 2:35 am, Kindle was pulled over for failing to stay in a single-marked lane near downtown Austin, Texas.
 After failing a field sobriety test, Kindle was arrested and charged with a DWI.
 Kindle was 19 years old at the time.
 Although he was sentenced to three days in jail, he served no jail time.

 On December 26, 2010, Kindle was arrested for drunk driving at 4:09 am in Howard County, Maryland.
 Testing revealed that he had a blood-alcohol concentration of 0.17 percent, which is more than twice the legal limit in Maryland of 0.08.
 He was released from custody after posting a bond of $10,000.
 Following his second arrest, Kindle spent five days at an alcohol abuse in-patient treatment facility.
 Judge Neil Edward Axel, Howard County's drug and DUI court supervisor, waived both the mandatory $1,000 fine and the mandatory five-day jail sentence.

 On September 16, 2011, Kindle was sued in Davidson County (TN) Circuit Court by U.S. Bank for $130,000, over non-payment of loans from the bank's music and entertainment division, which is based in Nashville.
 It is reported that the bank planned to have Kindle served with a subpoena during the Ravens' trip that weekend to Nashville, to play the Tennessee Titans.

-Kindle eventually became an automobile salesman.
-In November 2014, he worked in Austin, Texas at Covert Buick GMC.
-As of December 2016, Kindle is selling cars at Nyle Maxwell Chrysler Dodge Jeep of Austin.
-As of May 2022, he works as a Warehouse Manager for Delivery Solutions of America.
+After football, Kindle worked a series of jobs including selling cars, managing warehouses and driving.
+In 2023 he returned to football as a high school football coach.
+He spent a season as the linebacker coach at Woodrow Wilson High School in Dallas and then became the Defensive Coordinator at Hillcrest High School, also in Dallas.